ever-been/everDoc/src/book/markdown/services.md

 Note that the `LocalKeyScanner` solution is mainly a safety net -- most of the time the framework will receive an event on which it can react appropriately (e.g. Host Runtime failed).

 In the case of cluster restart, there might be stale tasks which do not run anymore.
-In such cases, the task state information loaded from the [MapStore] (#devel.services.mapstore) will be inconsistent.
+In such cases, the task state information loaded from the [MapStore](#devel.services.mapstore) will be inconsistent.
 Such situation are recognized and corrected by the scan.

 #### Hazelcast events {#devel.services.taskmanager.events}
 These are main sources of cluster-wide events, received from Hazelcast: